 Cancer is a common condition.
-At least one in three people will develop some form of cancer during their lifetime.
+It is estimated that one in two people will develop some form of cancer during their lifetime.
 Being aware of general signs and symptoms linked to the condition can help in early detection.
 This is important because the earlier a cancer is detected, the better the chances of successful treatment.

-In 2014, 8,940 people in Northern Ireland were diagnosed with cancer (figure excludes 3,555 cases of the common but not generally serious non-melanoma skin cancer *).
-The most common types of cancer found in men were prostate, lung, and bowel (colorectal).
-In women, the most common cancer types were breast, bowel (colorectal), and lung.
+The most common types of cancer found in men were prostate, bowel (colorectal) and lung.
+In women, the most common cancer types were breast, lung and bowel (colorectal).